+Career Readiness-Going Across the

+Country and Around

+the World through

-Career Readiness- Planning Virtual Meetings.
-Ask students to provide a few other suggestions to ensure that participants stay focused during virtual meetings.
+Virtual Meetings.
+Ask

+students to provide a

+few other suggestions

+to ensure that

+participants stay

+focused during virtual

+meetings.

-- 1. Marketing planning: the basis for strategy and tactics - a.
-Definition of planning: the process of anticipating future events and conditions and then determining the best way to achieve organizational objectives - b.
-Planning is important for both large and small companies - c.
+- 1. Marketing planning: the basis for strategy and tactics - Definition of planning: the process of anticipating future events and conditions and then determining the best way to achieve organizational objectives - b.
+Planning is important for both large and small companies. - c.
 Marketing planning - i.
-Marketing planning refers to implementing planning activities devoted to achieving marketing objectives - ii.
-An important trend in marketing planning centers on relationship marketing - d.
-Good relationships with customers can arm a firm with vital strategic weapons - e.
-Many companies now include relationship-building goals and strategies in their marketing plans, maintaining databases to track customer preferences - 2.
-Strategie planning versus tactical planning - a.
-Strategic planning is defined as the process of determining an organization's primary objectives and adopting courses of action that will achieve these objectives - b.
-Strategic planning includes allocation of resources, and provides long term directions for the decision makers - c.
-Tactical planning, a complementary approach to strategic planning, guides the implementation of activities specified in the strategic plan - d.
-It addresses shorter-term actions, focusing on activities that need to be completed so that larger strategies can be implemented
+Marketing planning refers to implementing planning activities devoted to achieving marketing objectives. - ii.
+An important trend in marketing planning centres on relationship marketing. - d.
+Good relationships with customers can arm a firm with vital strategic weapons. - e.
+Many companies now include relationship-building goals and strategies in their marketing plans, maintaining databases to track customer preferences. - 2.
+Strategic planning versus tactical planning - a.
+Strategic planning is defined as the process of determining an organization's primary objectives and adopting courses of action that will achieve these objectives. - b.
+Strategic planning includes allocation of resources, and provides long-term directions for the decision makers. - c.
+Tactical planning, a complementary approach to strategic planning, guides the implementation of activities specified in the strategic plan. - d.
+It addresses shorter-term actions, focusing on activities that need to be completed so that larger strategies can be implemented.

 - 1. Define planning.
 Planning is the process of anticipating future events and conditions and of determining the best way to achieve organizational objectives. - 2.
 Give an example of strategic planning and tactical planning.
-To survive in a challenging environment of soaring fuel costs, several airlines have decided to merge as part of their strategic planning.
+To survive in a challenging environment of soaring fuel costs, several airlines around the world have decided to merge as part of their strategic planning.
 Tactical plans include cutting the number of flights and charging passengers extra for checked baggage.